RaulDiodiu/rap-handson-travel-docs/part9/README.md

-# Readme file for Part 8 - Extending the SAP Fiori List Report
+# Part 9 - Extending the SAP Fiori List Report

 ## Requirement
 We want to add the absolutely useful function to open 3 predefined web pages by selecting them in a dropdown box and pressing a button.